 - CARES Act: The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides fast and direct economic assistance for American workers and families, small businesses, and preserves jobs for American industries. - Families First Act: An Act of Congress meant to respond to the economic impacts of the ongoing 2019-20 coronavirus pandemic.
-The act provides funding for free coronavirus testing, 14-day paid leave for American workers affected by the pandemic, and increased funding for food stamps. - Required Minimum Distribution: Amounts that U.S. tax law requires one to withdraw annually from traditional IRAs and employer-sponsored retirement plans.
+The act provides funding for free coronavirus testing, 14-day paid leave for American workers affected by the pandemic, and increased funding for food stamps. - IRA: A form of individual retirement plan provided by many financial institutions, that provides tax advantages for retirement savings. - Qualified Charitable Distrib.: An otherwise taxable distribution from an IRA (other than an ongoing SEP or SIMPLE IRA) owned by an individual who is age 701⁄2 or over that is paid directly from the IRA to a qualified charity. - Required Minimum Distribution: Amounts that U.S. tax law requires one to withdraw annually from traditional IRAs and employer-sponsored retirement plans. - SECURE Act: A bipartisan bill designed to aid Americans' ability to save for retirement.
+The bill seeks to improve the country's retirement prospects.